HootDat/backend/socket.specs.md

 # Game socket.io specifications v0.0.5

 Below you will find a list of event endpoints, the schema of the payload they expect, and some descriptions.
+For connection to server socket.io endpoint, client has to specify a query parameter called `cId` which is their client id.

 # Table of Content